 What is the difference between term life insurance and whole life insurance?

-Term life insurance: Provides coverage for a specified period (e.g. 10, 20, 30 years).
+Term life insurance: Provides coverage for a set period (e.g., 10, 20, or 30 years).
 Premiums are generally lower, but coverage expires at the end of the term.
-Ideal for covering temporary needs such as a mortgage.
+Ideal for covering temporary needs like a mortgage.

 Whole life insurance: Provides permanent coverage as long as premiums are paid.
 Includes a cash value component that can grow over time and be used as an investment tool.